 What to do if you're struggling with your monthly bills

-Many households are still being affected by the high cost of living, with several people worrying about how they can make ends meet on a each mont.
+Many households are still being affected by the high cost of living, with several people worrying about how they can make ends meet each month.
 Unfortunately, the cost of bills including, water, council tax, and energy are still rising.

 Energy bills